 The incubation period averages 18 to 21 days (range 9 to 28 days).
-Some infections are minimally symptomatic; however, most patients have influenza-like symptoms.
-Onset is abrupt, with fever, severe headache, chills, severe malaise, myalgia, anorexia, and sweats.
-Fever may rise to 40° C and persist 1 to > 3 wk.
+Acute Q fever is often asymptomatic; in other patients, it begins abruptly with influenza-like symptoms: fever, severe headache, chills, severe malaise, myalgia, anorexia, and sweats.
+Fever may rise to 40° C and persist 1 to > 3 weeks.

 Acute hepatic involvement, occurring in some patients, resembles viral hepatitis, with fever, malaise, hepatomegaly with right upper abdominal pain, and possibly jaundice.
 Headache and respiratory signs are frequently absent.

 Chronic Q fever may manifest within a few weeks to many years after the initial infection.
-Hepatitis may manifest as FUO.
-Liver biopsy may show granulomas, which should be differentiated from other causes of liver granulomas (eg, TB, sarcoidosis, histoplasmosis, brucellosis, tularemia, syphilis).
+People with a history of cardiac valvular defects, arterial aneurysms, or vascular grafts are at increased risk of developing chronic Q fever.
+Pregnancy and immunosuppression have also been linked to the development of chronic Q fever.
+Hepatitis may manifest as fever of unknown origin Fever of Unknown Origin (FUO) Fever of unknown origin (FUO) is body temperature ≥ 38.3° C (101° F) rectally that does not result from transient and self-limited illness, rapidly fatal illness, or disorders with clear-cut... read more .
+Liver biopsy may show granulomas, which should be differentiated from other causes of liver granulomas (eg, tuberculosis, sarcoidosis, histoplasmosis, brucellosis, tularemia, syphilis).

-Symptoms do not readily suggest the diagnosis.
+Symptoms do not readily suggest the diagnosis of Q fever.
 Early on, Q fever resembles many infections (eg, influenza, other viral infections, salmonellosis, malaria, hepatitis, brucellosis).
 Later, it resembles many forms of bacterial, viral, and mycoplasmal and other atypical pneumonias.
 Contact with animals or animal products is an important clue.

 Patients with respiratory symptoms or signs require chest x-ray; findings may include atelectasis, pleural-based opacities, pleural effusion, and lobar consolidation.
 The gross appearance of the lungs may resemble bacterial pneumonia but, histologically, more closely resembles psittacosis and some viral pneumonias.

-In acute Q fever, CBC may be normal, but about 30% of patients have an elevated WBC count.
-Alkaline phosphatase, AST, and ALT levels are mildly elevated to 2 to 3 times the normal level in typical cases.
+In acute Q fever, complete blood count may be normal, but about 30% of patients have an elevated white blood cell count.
+Alkaline phosphatase, aspartate aminotransferase (AST), and alanine aminotransferase (ALT) levels are mildly elevated to 2 to 3 times the normal level in typical cases.
 If obtained, liver biopsy specimens often show diffuse granulomatous changes.

-For acute Q fever, primary treatment is doxycycline 200 mg po once followed by 100 mg po bid until the patient improves, has been afebrile for about 5 days, and has received treatment for at least 7 days; typically, 2 to 3 wk of treatment is required.
+For acute Q fever, primary treatment is doxycycline 200 mg orally once followed by 100 mg orally twice a day in adults until the patient improves, has been afebrile for about 5 days, and has received treatment for at least 7 days; typically, 2 to 3 weeks of treatment is required.
 Tetracycline resistance has not been documented.

-For endocarditis, treatment needs to be prolonged (months to years to lifelong), typically for at least 18 mo.
-Doxycycline 100 mg po bid plus hydroxychloroquine 200 mg po q 8 h is currently recommended.
-Clinical signs, ESR, blood count, and antibody titers should be monitored to help determine when to stop treatment.
+For endocarditis, treatment needs to be prolonged (months to years to lifelong), typically for at least 18 months ( 3 Treatment references Q fever is an acute or chronic disease caused by the rickettsial-like bacillus Coxiella burnetii.
+Acute disease causes sudden onset of fever, headache, malaise, and interstitial pneumonitis... read more ).
+Doxycycline 100 mg orally twice a day in adults plus hydroxychloroquine 200 mg orally every 8 hours is currently recommended.
+Owing to the cardiac adverse effects of hydroxychloroquine, patients on this drug should have their QTc interval monitored with repeated ECGs.
+Clinical signs, erythrocyte sedimentation rate, blood count, and antibody titers should be monitored to help determine when to stop treatment.
 Consultation with an infectious disease specialist may help with managing the complexities of the disease and its treatment.
 Frequently, antibiotic treatment is only partially effective, and damaged valves must be replaced surgically, although some cures have occurred without surgery.

 Vaccines are effective, and in Australia, where a Q fever vaccine is commercially available, vaccination is recommended to protect people with occupational risk (eg, slaughterhouse and dairy workers, rendering-plant workers, herders, woolsorters, farmers).